Criminal Justice MS

 Concentration in Forensic Behavioral Health

-This is an excellent program for students and clinicians who want to learn about evidence-based and promising practices in the treatment of children, adolescents, and adults who become involved in the criminal justice system.
+This is an excellent concentration for students and clinicians who want to learn about evidence-based and promising practices in the treatment of children, adolescents, and adults who become involved in the criminal justice system.
 This program focuses on the prevention, intervention, and treatment of offenders with behavioral health issues and the interface of the socio-legal and political climate that impacts these individuals.
 Social justice, rehabilitation, and the use of treatment modalities and interventions in correctional settings and in the community found to reduce recidivism, restore wellness and provide a holistic approach to restorative justice, will be explored in this program.
 Those admitted into the concentration prior to the Fall 2021 semester will continue to have their concentration called Behavior Management and Justice.
 Students admitted for the Fall 2021 semester will have the concentration named Forensic Behavioral Health.
 Currently, only the name of the concentration has changed.

 Required Concentration Courses